ph4ntonn/Stowaway/README_EN.md

 #### --reconnect

-This parameter can be used on agent , only can be used under active mode
+This parameter can be used on agent , under active mode

 The parameter is optional.
 If not set, it means that the node will not actively reconnect after the network connection is disconnected.Otherwise, it means that the node will try to reconnect to the parent node every x (the number of seconds you set) seconds.